wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 .. image:: images/verifying-smartdashboard-is-working/verifying-ip-address.png

 If the display of the value is not appearing, verify that the team number is correctly set as shown in this picture.
-You get to the preferences dialog by selecting ``File``, then ``Preferences``.
+The preferences dialog can be viewed by selecting ``File``, then ``Preferences``.

 Using OutlineViewer to verify that the program is working
 ---------------------------------------------------------